BartSte/snapshot/README.md

 - [ ] The --folder argument is not expanded.
 This means that ~ and $HOME are not expanded.
 This should be fixed.

-- [ ] Implement the following project structure: - [cmake struct](https://cliutils.gitlab.io/modern-cmake/chapters/basics/structure.html)
-      Also, maybe it is better to have 1 lib that contains helpers, gui and video.
-Instead of 3 libs that combine into 1 lib, that is used by the executable.
-Alternatively, we can link the executable to the 3 libs directly?
+- [ ] Is it really the best idea to copy the static folder to build and use the relative path of the executable to find the static folder?
+A better idea might be to use CMAKE for this?
+I tried adding the static folder to the target_include_directories, but this does not work when the path changes.